dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 export default App
 ```

-In the code above, we have a `sidebar` and a `main` key.
+In the code above, we have a `leftbar` and a `main` key.
 They'll come in handy soon and make our work super easy.

 Now, all we need to do is map over the routes array as shown in the code below: